INTO-CPS-Association/example_digital-twin_incubator/README.md

 ## The Digital Twin

-The DT follows a service based architecture, with different services communicating with each other via a [RabbitMQ message exchange](https://www.rabbitmq.com/).
+The DT follows a service based architecture, with different services communicating with each other via a [RabbitMQ message exchange](https://www.rabbitmq.com/) running on a [docker](https://www.docker.com/products/docker-desktop) container.
-Each service is started with a python script, and most services refer to [startup.conf](software/startup.conf) for their configuration.
+Each service is started with a python script, and most services refer to [software/startup.conf](software/startup.conf) for their configuration.

 The code that starts the services is in [software/startup](software/startup).
-It is possible to start all services from the same script [start_all_services.py](software/startup/start_all_services.py) or each service individually.
+It is possible to start all services from the same script [software/startup/start_all_services.py](software/startup/start_all_services.py) or each service individually.

 The services (and their starting scripts) currently implemented are:
 - [incubator_realtime_mockup](software/startup/start_incubator_realtime_mockup.py) -- implements a real time plant simulation mockup so that the whole digital twin system can be run locally on any computer without the need to connect to an external physical twin.
 When using a real physical twin this service is not started.